rbuehler/vasca/README.rst

-Ultraviolet Variability Analysis
+Variable Source Cluster Analysis
 ================================

-The Ultraviolet Variability Analysis (VASCA) is an astronomy pipeline for time-variable sources.
+The VAriable Source Cluster Analysis (VASCA) is an astronomy pipeline for time-variable sources.
 Its main purpose is to create a source catalog based on GALEX data.